huijing/personal-website/content/blog/2015-03-30-the-one-without-sleep.md

 ---
-categories:
-- planet-drupal
+drupalfeed: true
 date: "2015-03-30T00:00:00Z"
 image: project-6
 images:
   - /assets/images/posts/projects/project-6@2x.png
 project: Clinic finder
 tags:
   - drupal7
   - side-project
 title: The one without sleep
 ---

 So I recently participated in my first ever hackathon over the weekend of March 28.
 [Battlehack Singapore](https://web.archive.org/web/20150328170549/https://2015.battlehack.org/singapore) to be exact (oddly, there was another [hackathon](https://web.archive.org/web/20160313223556/http://mastersofcode.com/event/singapore/) taking place at the same time).
 A UX designer friend of mine had told me about the event and asked if I wanted to join as a team.
 Me: Is there gonna be food at this thing?
 Her: Erm...yes.